-But the good news is that Microsoft has tried to address this problem and have thankfully made a recovery disc for this purpose.
-It cannot be used to install or reinstall Windows 7, and just serves as a Windows PE interface to recovering your PC.
-You can create a system recovery disc for Windows 7 yourself or else download the recovery discs prepared and hosted by Neosmart.
+But the good news is that Microsoft has tried to address this problem and has thankfully made a recovery disc for this purpose.
+It cannot be used to install or reinstall Windows 7 and just serves as a Windows PE interface to recovering your PC.
+You can create a system recovery disc for Windows 7 yourself or download the recovery discs prepared and hosted by Neosmart.

 windows-7-recovery-disc